 Agile Planning is NOT Scrum Planning

-Most articles on the internet that talk about Agile Planning will try to convince you that Scrum Planning and Agile Planning are the same thing.
-This is plain wrong.
+Often you will read that Agile Planning is the same as Scrum Planning.
+However, this is far from the truth.
 Scrum is a prescriptive framework for software development that proposes one concrete way to plan.
-It is very popular in the software world but has been the subject of severe criticism.
+It is prevalent in the software world, but it is often the subject of severe criticism.

 We won't go into the details of why Scrum planning is flawed, as we would rather talk about Agile thinking applied across various industries and not just software.
-It is more important to know how to apply generic techniques and practices on the global company level, irrespective of the type of business.
-For the time being, it is only important to know that Agile Planning does not necessarily involve the Scrum framework, not at all.
+It is more important to know how to apply generic techniques and practices on the global company level, regardless of the business type.
+For the time being, it is only essential to know that Agile Planning does not necessarily involve the Scrum framework at all.

 Agile Project Planning VS Traditional Project Planning